GabiKleebi02/PyramidHologram/README.md

 The principal this project is based on is the [*Pepper's Ghost effect*](https://en.wikipedia.org/wiki/Pepper%27s_ghost).
 In short, this is a technique with which you create the illusion of a hologram with just an image source (the display of your device) and a nearly transparent flat surface tilted above it.
 The light of the image will then reflect on the surface.
 If a person looks directly on the surface, he will see the background through it and the image shown on the display, but floating in the air.
 If you, for example, show a person standing in front of a black background on your device, the user will only see the person.
 This is, because black surfaces emit nearly no light, leading to no reflection on the reflectional surface.

 ## What will be added to this project in the future
-- the ability to change the size of the display areas and of the area in the middle
+- the ability to change the size of the display area
-- images will not be shown in squares anymore, but in trapezes filling the whole perimeter of the inner spacing
 - support for more sides to show the image &rarr; leading to more viewing angles